Hesperian Health Guides

 Preventing infection saves lives

 Infection makes people sick and can even kill them.
 It is one of the most common causes of death after childbirth.
-Procedures that involve putting medical tools inside a woman’s womb, like inserting an intrauterine device (IUD) or doing manual vacuum aspiration (MVA), can also cause infection.
-Much of the work of a midwife, and any procedure inside the womb (invasive procedure), can only be safe if you are able to follow the steps we outline in this chapter to prevent infection.
+Procedures that involve putting medical tools inside a woman’s womb, such as inserting an intrauterine device (IUD) or doing manual vacuum aspiration (MVA), can also cause infection.
+Much of the work of a midwife, and any procedure inside the womb (invasive procedure), is safe only if you take steps to prevent infection, like we outline in this chapter.

 a pair of scissors.